-TIP 1: I have noticed that the mats for the DX range all have an X in the code for the mat. eg Brother CADXMATSTD12 which is the Standard Tack Adhesive Mat 12 x 12 Inches purchase code.
-If you have a DX look for the X if you don’t make sure there is no X.
+TIP 1: The mats for the DX range all have an X in the code for the mat. eg Brother CADXMATSTD12 which is the Standard Tack Adhesive Mat 12 x 12 Inches purchase code.
+If you have a DX look for the X.

-TIP 2: The mat for the CM range can be inserted into your Scan N Cut either end.
+TIP 2: The mat for the CM range can be inserted into your Scan N Cut from either end.
 This is great for maximizing your sticky areas on your mat or if you have a problem with a damaged corner etc. As I have mentioned before I have had the same mat that came with my Scan N Cut from the beginning.
-Unfortunately for DX owners, I believe the DX mats are only one way.
+Unfortunately for DX owners, the DX mats only load one way.

 TIP 3: If you accidentally cut through your mat you can use packing tape to tape the cut up from the back of the cut (on the backside of the mat)